Skip to main content

 Go-To Nifty Fifty

-Best sunscreen for oily skin types
+Best sunscreen for uneven texture

 Ingredients to look for: You'll want ingredients that will target and reduce skin's sebum production and keep things in balance.
 Think: niacinamide, tea tree oil or chamomile.
 While formulas with white willow bark will help control shine and reduce the appearance of pores.